Aldia

 The Forfeit are one of sin which that sentiment created.

 This failed experiment was a transparent attempt to have mankind transcend the limitations of this world on Aldia’s part.
 The nature of the Forlorn would allow them to be free of the curse while still retaining eternity.
-But in experimenting with ways to correct Gwyn’s first sin, the researcher himself tried to make humans which defy the world’s logic, hence their existence is “forfeit”. (喪失者) If nothing else, this failure proved that Aldia had to work within the existing universal principles if he ever hoped to trump the curse.
-But after he finished exploring some of these options, ranging from golemcraft to draconification, the man had lost the support of his country.
+But in experimenting with ways to correct Gwyn’s first sin, the researcher himself tried to make humans which defy the world’s logic, hence their existence is “forfeit”. (喪失者) To his surefire disappointment, the only use the creator had for these abominations was keeping a couple as guards, summoned upon lighting select torches across the manor in a kind of ritual.
+If nothing else, this failure proved that Aldia had to work within the existing universal principles if he ever hoped to trump the curse.
+But after he finished exploring some of these options, the man had lost the support of his country.

 No Return

 Vendrick eventually discovered the full extent of the mansion’s works.
-Perhaps rumor had spread of odd happenings and disappearances surrounding the manor — ogres and the wandering dogs as far-flung as Things Betwixt prove that some experiments escaped in the wild.
-Perhaps Vendrick had grown suspicious about the origins to some of these creations his siblings provided.
-Perhaps Nashandra had subtly prodded the monarch with the hope of driving a wedge between the brothers — their expeditions having made them quite familiar with the children of Dark.
-Whatever the case, Aldia failed to prevent his younger brother from quarantining all the residents.
+Perhaps rumor had spread of odd happenings and disappearances surrounding Aldia’s Keep; the numerous ogres wandering as far-flung as Shrine of Amana and Things Betwixt prove that experiments did escape into the wild.
+Perhaps the king had grown suspicious seeing some of the creations; not all obviously resulted from nonhuman or willing participants.
+Perhaps his wife had subtly prodded him in the hopes of driving a wedge between the two brothers; their expeditions together were making her true nature all the easier to discern.
+Whatever the case, Aldia failed to prevent his irate brother from quarantining the entire premises.
 If the sorcerer had tried to explain his rationale for their methodology, Vendrick would hear none of it.
+As far as the o-so-righteous king was concerned, his older brother committed unforgivable evil.
+Nonetheless, the hypocrite would one day return to rely on that evil.

 Key used at An Diel’s Mansion.